cathacz/plantastic/client/assets/jsons/plantPorttraitInfo.md

 Important! >>
 . months are stored as numbers, December = 12, January = 1
 .
-If month index is not given, then automatically should be number 12, 12 for us means "no data given", using 0 instead will lead to faulty rendering.
+If month is not given, then automatically should be number 13, 13 for us means "no data given", using 0 instead will lead to faulty rendering.

 When typing in data rules! >>
 Defaults >>